google/WebFundamentals/src/content/en/tools/workbox/get-started/_shared/register.md

       </figcaption>
     </figure>

-* The `fileManifest` array lists all of the resources that Workbox is precaching.
-This list is determined by the `globDirectory` and `globPatterns` properties in your Workbox configuration.
+* The `self.__precacheManifest` array lists all of the resources that Workbox is precaching.
 * Each resource has a `revision` property.
 This is how Workbox determines when to update a resource.
 Each time you build your app, Workbox generates a hash based on the contents of the resource.
 If the contents change, then